HEPTACOM/heptaconnect-docs/docs/portal-development/012-emitter-decoration.md

 The emitter will then check if this is an other bottle that has been explored by the explorer decorator first and load it.
 Otherwise skip it by returning `null`.

+---

 For a scenario to add further data to already emitted elements by the extended portal you have to implement `extend` instead of `run`.
-In the following example we add additives we only allow bottles that contain caffeinated beverages.
+In the following example we add additives to the previously emitted bottle.

 ```php
 protected function extend(